Baruch Computing and Technology Center (BCTC)

 (GlobalProtect SSL VPN)

 The Baruch College VPN service allows users to access Baruch College network services such as internal web servers, file servers or desktop computers from off-campus.
+VPN usage is only needed for administrative and faculty users who need to access confidential University data stored on Baruch desktop computers or file shares.
+VPN is used by most users to access their Windows desktop computers through Microsoft Remote Desktop, from which they can access their confidential data.

-- Baruch College faculty and staff members
+- Baruch College faculty and staff members who require access to secure desktop or network share data, or specialized internal servers

 - External vendors/contractors currently engaged in contract work with the college